kgpai/kgpai.github.com/_posts/2013-08-05-clean-code-notes-ii.md

-* The Stepdown Rule: Code should read like a top-down narrative. i.e You should be able to read the program as though it were a set of TO paragraphs each o which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down.
+* The Stepdown Rule: Code should read like a top-down narrative. i.e You should be able to read the program as though it were a set of TO paragraphs each o which is describing the current level of abstraction and referencing subsequent TO paragraphs at the next level down:

   + To include the setups and teardowns, we include setups, then we include the test page content, and then we include the teardowns.
   + To include the setups, we include the suite setup if this is a suite, then we include the regular setup.
   + To include the suite setup, we search the parent hierarchy for the “SuiteSetUp” page and add an include statement with the path of that page.

 * Switch Statements: Switch statements by nature will not be small and will always do N things.
 You can't always avoid switch statements, but you can